ChrisArgyle/ultradnsutil/README.rst

 ============
 ultradnsutil
 ============
 Use this utility to manage DNS zones and records on UltraDNS managed DNS.
-This utility can list, create, delete and promote zones but also delete A records.
+This utility can list, create, delete and promote zones.
+In addition it can delete A records.

 How do I use it?
 ================